 Part of the problem for employers can be identifying whether or not the allegation of bullying is well founded.

-It is worth pointing out here that the recently published Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work highlights that bullying and harassment are two separate legal concepts and should be treated as such.
+It is worth pointing out here that the Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work highlights that bullying and harassment are two separate legal concepts and should be treated as such.

 So, what are the differences?

-According to the new Code of Practice, ‘Workplace bullying is repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could be reasonably regarded as undermining the individual’s right to dignity at work.
+According to the Code of Practice (2021), ‘Workplace bullying is repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could be reasonably regarded as undermining the individual’s right to dignity at work.
 An isolated incident of the behaviour described in this definition may be an affront to dignity at work, but, as a once off incident, is not considered to be bullying.’
 (Irishstatutebook.ie, 2021).

-Harassment, on the other hand, is when an employee is subjected to unwelcome behaviour which is directed towards them on any of the nine discriminatory grounds, which are gender, marital status, family status, age, disability, sexual orientation, race, religion, and membership of the Traveller community.
+Harassment, on the other hand, is when an employee is subjected to unwelcome behaviour which is directed towards them on any of the nine discriminatory grounds, which are gender, civil status, family status, age, disability, sexual orientation, race, religion, and membership of the Traveller community.
 Sexual harassment, meanwhile, is unwanted behaviour of a sexual nature.

 While all three forms of unwanted behaviour are unpleasant and must be dealt with, it is important for employers to understand the difference.

-The new Code of Practice applies to all working locations, be it fixed-location, home or mobile.
+The Code of Practice applies to all working locations, be it fixed-location, home or mobile.
 It also makes specific reference to cyber bullying.